kbase/workspace_deluxe/docsource/saveobjects.rst

 Objects
 =======

-This documentation describes how to save objects to a workspace and demonstrates some of the most common options (see :ref:`apidocs` for the full API).
+This documentation describes some of the most common operations on objects in the workspace, with a focus on saving objects (see :ref:`apidocs` for the full API).
 It assumes that a functional client is available (see :ref:`buildinitclient`).
 The examples use the Python client, but translating to other clients is trivial.